 How Inflation Might Impact Your Retirement

 Inflation surged in the aftermath of the COVID-19 pandemic, leading many to rethink how to account for rising costs in their retirement plans.
 Inflation is one of the most significant challenges retirees face, as it steadily erodes the purchasing power of your savings.
-According to the U.S. Bureau of Labor Statistics, $1 million in January 2000 would’ve required about $1.7 million in 2023 to maintain the same buying power.
+For example, according to the U.S. Bureau of Labor Statistics, $1 million in January 2000 would’ve required about $1.7 million in 2023 to maintain the same buying power.

 While Social Security benefits do adjust for inflation through annual cost-of-living increases, other areas of your retirement budget may feel the strain, especially when you’re living on a fixed income.